Rick Crawford (politician): Early life and education

 Crawford was born at Homestead Air Force Base in Florida, the son of Ruth Anne and Donnie J. "Don" Crawford.
 He grew up in a military family; his father served in the United States Air Force.
 He graduated from Alvirne High School in Hudson, New Hampshire.
 Crawford enlisted in the United States Army and served as an explosive ordnance disposal technician assigned to the 56th Ordnance Detachment at Fort Indiantown Gap in Pennsylvania.
 He left the U.S. Army after four years' service at the rank of Sergeant.
-After his service, Crawford attended Arkansas State University in Jonesboro, Arkansas, graduating in 1996 with a B.S. in agriculture business and economics.
+After his service, Crawford attended Arkansas State University in Jonesboro, Arkansas, graduating in 1996 with a Bachelor of Science in agriculture business and economics.